steam3d/youtube-coub-dl/README.md

 1. Copy youtube or coub link
 2. Choose one of the items
  	* Audio - Downloading best quality audio and convert to mp3
 	* Video - Downloading best quality video and convert to mp4
 	* Au+vi - Downloading 720p video with audio (does not support coub.com links)
+3. Check Download folder or click to notification